HomeDocumentationAPI Reference

 • Contains more than a single common term or common website URL (a website URL only is acceptable if it provides a clear and accurate description of a transaction on a customer's statement)

-Authorization Descriptors
+Authorization descriptors

 Keep in mind that pending transactions are not available to be disputed or charged back.

-Avoiding Chargebacks
+Avoiding chargebacks

 ❗️

-It is important to ensure that if a customer contacts your company, your customer service team understands the relationship between Reach and your company.
+Ensure that if a customer contacts your company, your customer service team understands the relationship between Reach and your company.

-"Fraud" or "No Authorization" chargebacks exist for every card scheme, and can occur more frequently due to poor descriptor selection.
+"Fraud" or "No Authorization" chargebacks exist for every card scheme and can occur more frequently due to poor descriptor selection.

 Alternative Payment MethodBilling Descriptor